konflux-ci/release-service-catalog/pipelines/rh-advisories/README.md

 | taskGitUrl               | The url to the git repo where the release-service-catalog tasks to be used are stored | Yes     | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision          | The revision in the taskGitUrl repo to be used                                       | No       | -             |

+## Changes in 1.0.1
+* Increase `rh-sign-image` timeout from 600s to 1200s as we have seen reports of it timing out while waiting for internalRequests to complete.

 ## Changes in 1.0.0
 * Drop the `enterpriseContractPublicKey` param.
 The verify task will take the value from the policy.